Telprata32/Config-Files/README.md

 1. Run the "sudo apt install ccls" (for the c++ support in the coc-settings.json file)
 2. Install the ctags from https://github.com/universal-ctags/ctags and follow the steps

+Extra notes

+1. Fonts used for terminal and vim in general: CaskaydiaCove Nerd Font
+2. Ligatures enabled for vim and terminal

 # Vim KeyBindings
 ## General
 **Append next line end of the current line** - `J`